DexterHill0/spwn-bmp/README.md

 (WIP)

-# spwn-png
+# spwn-bmp
- PNG to objects using SPWN
+ BMP to objects using SPWN